 If you’ve been struggling with acid reflux for any length of time, then you know there isn’t a quick fix to this disease as a whole.
 GERD has many symptoms, one of which is heartburn.
-At the crux of this disease is the lower esophageal sphincter (LES).
-Located at the junction of the esophagus and the stomach, the LES can weaken and no longer function as an effective barrier, allowing the acidic contents of the stomach to back-flow up into the esophagus.
+At the crux of this disease is the lower oesophageal sphincter (LES).
+Located at the junction of the oesophagus and the stomach, the LES can weaken and no longer function as an effective barrier, allowing the acidic contents of the stomach to back-flow up into the oesophagus.
 When this happens, heartburn often follows.
 This weakening of the LES is progressive, so the more often you reflux, the more frequent the episodes become.

 Learn more: GERD explained: The role of the LES

 Medications can help relieve acid reflux symptoms by making the contents of the stomach less acidic; however, they don’t stop reflux from happening.
 That’s why managing GERD requires commitment and diligence: Watching what and how you eat and making lifestyle choices aimed at minimizing reflux can reduce your symptoms AND help stop the progression of the condition.

 But sometimes, despite your best efforts to manage your GERD, heartburn strikes and you need relief (fast!).
 So though we can’t provide a definite answer to “how to cure heartburn?”
 We can offer four quick fixes to help you cool the burn.

 1. Change your position.

 When you recline at night or stretch out on your favourite lounger, it is easier for the contents of the stomach to flow up into the oesophagus.
 When heartburn strikes, make gravity work in your favour.
 Try standing or sitting up straight to help clear the oesophagus of the acidic contents of the stomach more quickly – which will help the heartburn pass more quickly, too.
 We also encourage a few sips of alkaline water when you begin having those symptoms.